Jasonhaoyuan93/DistributedAndScalableSystem/Concurrency&Client-server/README.md

 ### Execute instructions

-To executor this application from IDE, you can create a "Run Configuration".
+Both part 1 and part 2 can be executed with the same instructions below.
+To execute this application from IDE, you can create a "Run Configuration".
 In Intellij, the run configuration needs to use JDK 17 with main class point to org.neu.cs6650.client.Main.
 Then you need to fill the CLI argument with the following
 parameters: